sikessle/htwg-lab-cloud/instance/ldap-login/README.md

 ## Script notes

-Run the script ldap.sh to configure the system for LDAP.
+Run the script `install.sh username` to configure the system for LDAP for the user "username".

 ### Relevant files